 Any faculty member in the Robotics Institute is eligible to serve as the supervisor of an Independent Study project.
-The student must provide a brief prospectus of the project to the faculty supervisor as a basis for reaching agreement on the objectives of the study and provide this to their research advisor and the Program Chair for approval.
+The student must complete the Independent Study Request form, which includes a brief prospectus of the project to the faculty supervisor as a basis for reaching agreement on the objectives of the study.
+The Independent Study Request Form will be reviewed by the MSR Program Chair for final approval.